 Since 1993, Freeport-McMoRan Audubon Species Survival Center has worked to boost dwindling populations of disappearing animal species.
-In large, minimally-developed enclosures, species such as sandhill cranes, whooping cranes, several species of endangered storks, clouded leopards, Mexican grey wolves, red wolves, bongo antelope and eland have lived and bred in seclusion.
+In large, minimally-developed enclosures, species such as Mississippi sandhill cranes, whooping cranes, several species of endangered storks, clouded leopards, Mexican grey wolves, red wolves, bongo antelope, and eland have lived and bred in seclusion.
+The Survival Center was once home to Audubon Center for Research of Endangered Species (ACRES), where reproductive research produced dozens of world’s firsts in areas such as breeding of wild felids.

 The Survival Center is operated by Audubon Nature Institute and sits on 1,200 acres of U.S. Coast Guard and City of New Orleans land along the Mississippi River.
-It includes undeveloped acreage around Wilderness Park, a protected archaeological dig site and it is also home base for programs such as Audubon Center for Research of Endangered Species, where reproductive research produced dozens of world’s firsts in areas such as breeding of wild felids.
+It includes undeveloped acreage around Audubon Wilderness Park, a protected archaeological dig site, and operational space for Audubon programs such as:

 Woldenberg Riverfront Park